 The other major feature of the year was the new, larger, Mack truck series.
 These featured closed cabs, headlamps, and well-defined bumpers and running boards.
 During the first few years they were made with separate cab and chassis castings and were fitted with dual rear tyres on both tractor and semi-trailer.
 These were replaced in 1936 by one-piece tractors and single rear wheels.
 Some half-way hybrids were apparently sold during the period of change-over (see the photo of the CITY FUEL truck above, also note the patent numbers added to the first-type chassis).
 The tractor for the dumper train never had dual tyres, and remained the first type two-piece casting until discontinued in 1941.
 The LONG DISTANCE HAULING closed cargo semi-trailer was discontinued after 1936, so is seldom seen in the second type.
+(Does it actually exist?
+Please e-mail me if you have evidence of this version!)
 The CITY FUEL COMPANY coal truck was issued in a handsome ten-wheeled version in 1933, but reduced to four wheels in 1936 and dropped after 1938.
 The economy version must have been a sales dud, as one is seldom so unlucky as to gaze upon this ugly descendant of the handsome first version; like the roc, it is a rara avis which only the most devoted purist is happy to find.
 The oil tanker carried the fictional DOMACO oil company name - a contraction of Dowst Manufacturing Company.
-The TOOTSIETOY DAIRY tanker was issued in dual-wheeled semi-trailer form, and was also available with two full trailers hooked behind the semi-trailer and with no dual wheels on this version.
-The RAILWAY EXPRESS AGENCY van with the Wrigley Gum decals on the sides was the popular introduction of 1935, changing to the second type casting the following year.
+The TOOTSIETOY DAIRY tanker was issued in dual-wheeled semi-trailer form, and was also available with two full trailers hooked behind the semi-trailer and with no dual wheels on this version (neither on the tractor nor the trailers).
+The RAILWAY EXPRESS AGENCY van with the Wrigley Gum decals on the sides was the popular introduction of 1935, changing to the second type casting the following year (both had single rear wheels).
 On the second type, there was also a small change in the body casting, a horizontal crossbar being added to the vertical slats of the gate at the rear.
-The car transporter was the first type casting only in its first year, 1935, loaded with 1934 Fords (but my example, pictured above, came with 1935 Fords, believed to be original).
-This is now a rare creature, and I've never seen one intact, though I have seen one of the tractors (identifiable because of the higher coupling post than the others).
+The car transporter was the first type casting only in its first year, 1935, loaded with 1934 Fords.
+This is now a rare creature, and I've never seen one intact, though I have seen one of the tractors.
+I have been luckier than Clint and have a complete example, pictured above, which came with 1935 Fords, believed to be original.
+The tractor is identifiable by a higher coupling post than the other Mack tractors, and also by the single rear wheels and yellow chassis.
 It changed to the second type, carrying 1935 Fords, in 1936.
 It changed form again in 1941, when the stamped tin rear was redesigned to carry three up-tilted cars of the 1940 "230" series.
 The high trailer with forward overhang required another modification of the coupling post, there being a backward bayonet offset to allow clearance between trailer and cab upon making sharp turns.

 These pictures show special issues produced for sale at the Chicago World's Fair in 1933.

 1933 was also the only year in which the GM series cars were issued in the "no-name" version, the whole GM line dropping from the catalogue the following year.
 These continued to be cast in lead rather than zamac, as was true of most of the other hold-overs.
 The older dies probably continued to be used with lead for some technical reason, possibly related to the higher temperature of molten zinc.
-This may also explain why so many older numbers were discontinued after 1933.
+The desire to wind down lead casting may also explain why so many older numbers were discontinued after 1933.